iSuslov/polymer-auto-import/README.md

 # polymer-auto-import
 Script that checks web components used in your .html file and tries to import definitions automatically.
-It will also remove all unused imports.
+All unused imports go under `<!--UNUSED DIRECTLY-->` comment.

 ## Key features